Skip to main content

 • If you don’t respond, Plivo automatically processes the port-out

-If a number is ported away without authorization:
+What if a number was ported away without my authorization?

 • Affected phone number(s)